Immerse in the world of AR and discover its different types.

 Superimposition AR recognizes an item in the physical environment and partially or completely replaces the original view of the object with an updated, augmented view of it for the human eye.
 This method provides many views of a target object with the option to show additional relevant information about it.

 In addition, superimposition AR uses object recognition to replace the whole object or a part of it with an augmented view.
 Take first-person shooter games for example, where a character can advance their military equipment showing night view, infrared view, among many others.
-Superimposition AR can also be used in medicine to superimpose an X-ray view of a patient’s broken bone on the actual image to provide better understanding what the bone damage is.
+Superimposition AR can also be used in medicine to superimpose an X-ray view of a patient’s broken bone on the actual image to provide a better understanding what the bone damage is.
 Or, it is also used in something as trivial as social platforms photo filters.

 Outlining AR relies on special cameras that are built for human eyes to outline specific objects, such as lines and boundaries, which helps in certain situations.
 Outlining AR uses object recognition to better understand the current environment.
 It’s used, in particular, in car navigation systems for safe driving at dusk.
 It can recognize the road boundaries and outline them for the driver.
 This approach can also find use in engineering and architecture to outline buildings along with their supporting pillars.